SUMMARY

 EU Taxonomy

-Under current EU Taxonomy rules, planes are afforded a “green” label as long as they produce lower CO2 emissions than limits set by the ICAO’s, a classification justified on the basis that no commercial zero-emission aircraft exist yet11.
-This move has drawn legal challenges from NGOs which claim the rulebook enables greenwashing, in that high amounts of pollution would be permitted under the bar set by the ICAO12.
+Under current EU Taxonomy rules, planes are afforded a “green” label as long as they produce lower CO2 emissions than limits set by the International Civil Aviation Organization (ICAO), a classification justified on the basis that no commercial zero-emission aircraft exist yet15.
+This move has drawn legal challenges from NGOs which claim the rulebook enables greenwashing, in that high amounts of pollution would be permitted under the bar set by ICAO16.
+It also stipulates that, from 2030, passenger and freight flights must run on a 15 per cent SAF blend, a proportion which will rise by two per cent annually thereafter17.
+Aircraft produced for private or commercial business are excluded from the regulation.

 EU Emissions Trading Scheme

-In a bid to accelerate SAF usage and mitigate the cost of removing free allowances, a dedicated SAF allowance mechanism has been established, allocating 20 million allowances — with an estimated value of €1.7 billion — until 2030 for aircraft operators, based on the amount of SAF they uplift14.
-This means that airlines and other purchasers of SAF will be able to reclaim the price premium between conventional jet fuel and SAF based on its environmental integrity — the rules and tiers for which will be finalised by the end of 2024, with a high potential for increase in 2027 under the Fit for 55 reforms15.
+In a bid to accelerate SAF usage and mitigate the cost of removing free allowances, a dedicated SAF allowance mechanism has been established, allocating 20 million allowances for Fuels Eligible for ETS (FEETS) — with an estimated value of €1.6 billion — until 2030 for aircraft operators, based on the amount of SAF they use19.
+This means that airlines and other purchasers of SAF will be able to reclaim the price premium between conventional jet fuel and SAF based on its environmental integrity, with the separate prices for each fuel category due to be published by the Commission by the end of May 202520.
+It is expected that the fuels with the highest environmental integrity — widely considered to be synthetic fuels produced with green hydrogen and captured carbon — will be able to access the largest subsidy.

-Net Zero Industry Act
+Net-Zero Industry Act

 Funding

-The EU has allocated significant, but still insufficient, funds to support the growth of the SAF market.
-The investment need is in line with the scale of that of other sector transitions; SAF producers estimate they will need 10.4-10.5 billion Euros20 over the period from 2011 to 2050.
+The EU has allocated significant, but currently insufficient funds to support the required scale-up of the SAF market.
+The investment need is in line with the scale of that of other sector transitions; SAF producers estimate they will need €72 billion over the period from 2011 to 205026, though on a just and equitable pathway it is essential that the industry itself pays towards this transition.
 EU funding mechanisms target activities across Technology Readiness Levels (TRLs), from the innovation stage through to demonstration.
-The table below provides a snapshot of funding available as of May 2024.
+The table below provides a snapshot of funding available as of February 2025.

 Fund name | Organisation(s) | Description | Total fund |